-Are celebrations all around at your place?
-You’re engaged and it looks like you’ll now be getting married when you are pregnant too!
+Is it celebrations all-around at your place?
+You’re engaged and it looks like you’ll now be getting married pregnant too!
 Pretty exciting times!

 If you’ve read our article, ‘Just Pregnant and Planning a Wedding?’ you’d have found out all about planning a wedding while expecting and how to handle a wedding and a newborn together.
 But if your due date is after your wedding, there are specific things you’ll need to consider and deal with.

-- How you will deal with comments from friends and family
+- How will you deal with comments from friends and family?

-- What you’re going to wear
+- What are you going to wear?

-- How you will cope with any morning sickness
+- How will you cope with any morning sickness?

-Then it comes down to doing some deep thinking.
-Are you getting married because you love each other?
-Were you engaged and your wedding already planned before you got pregnant?
+Then it comes down to doing some deep thinking: Are you getting married because you love each other?
+Were you engaged and your wedding was already planned before you got pregnant?

 Have you ever noticed how weddings seem to be a free for all when it comes to people’s opinions?
 Pregnancy is the same.
-But when you put a pregnant bride into the equation, things heat up even more.
+And, when you put a pregnant bride into the equation, things heat up even more.